 Evaluating Advanced Play Therapy Practice (20 credits)

-* please note, timetables may change for the next academic year as we are subject to revalidation.
+* please note, timetables may change for the next academic year.

 Do I need to find my own placements?

-The onus is on students to secure their own placements but academic tutors will assist with this.
-All placements have to be approved by course tutors who will visit the placement and check that the placement can support the student's learning needs.
-It is possible to undertake one of the two placements in a student's work setting but this first needs to be discussed with a course tutor who will need to check that there will be no conflict of interestPlacements are in a variety of settings including schools, charity organisations, NHS, therapeutic practices etc. We encourage students to secure placements in their geographic area.
+The onus is on students to secure their own placements and faculty staff will assist with this.
+Clinical placements take place in a variety of different organisations including schools, charity organisations, NHS, and therapeutic practices.
+We encourage students to secure placements in their own geographic area.
+It is possible to undertake one of the two placements in a student's work setting but this first needs discussion with a course tutor to check that there will be no conflict of interest.

 When do placements start?